MAIC 5000. Communication Theory. 3 Hours.

 Survey of qualitative research methods used to conduct systematic inquiry into communication topics including ethnography, interviews, focus groups, and textual analysis.
 The course provides practical experience in information-collection design and analysis.

 MAIC 7300.
-International Media.
+Global Media Systems and Policy.
 3 Hours.

 MAIC 7400.
 Directed Study.
 3 Hours.